gooner674121/C-terminal/README.md

-to use this you need to download GCC xopy the tutorial
+to use this you need to download GCC copy the tutorial

 1. Install MinGW